Globus Cassus: Properties

 The proposed megastructure would incorporate all of Earth's matter.
 Sunlight would enter through two large windows, and gravity would be simulated by the centrifugal effect.
 Humans would live on two vast regions that face each other and that are connected through the empty center.
 The hydrosphere and atmosphere would be retained on its inside.
 The ecosphere would be restricted to the equatorial zones, while at the low-gravity tropic zones a thin atmosphere would allow only for plantations.
 The polar regions would have neither gravity nor atmosphere and would therefore be used for storage of raw materials and microgravity production processes.

 Geometric structure

 Globus Cassus has the form of a compressed geodesic icosahedron with two diagonal openings.
-Along the edges of the icosahedron run the skeleton beams, the gaps between the beams contain a shell and, where there are windows, inward-curving domes.
+Along the edges of the icosahedron run the beams that form the skeleton of the shape, the gaps between the beams contain a shell, and, where there are windows, inward-curving domes.

 Building material

-Earth's crust, mantle and core are gradually excavated, transported outwards and then transformed to larger strength and reduced density.
+The Earth's crust, mantle and core would be gradually excavated, transported outwards and then transformed to larger strength and reduced density.
 While the crust is mined from open pits in the continents' centers, magma and the liquid mantle are pumped across transfer hoses.
-The core is dismantled from the surface.
+The core would be dismantled from the surface.